 |

-Epsilon User's Manual and Reference > Commands by Topic > Moving Around > Moving in Larger Units > SentencesFor sentences, Epsilon has the Alt-E and Alt-A keys, which move forward and backward by sentences, and the Alt-K key, which deletes forward to the end of the current sentence.
-A sentence ends with one of the characters period, !, or ?, followed by any number of the characters", ', ), ], followed by two
+Epsilon User's Manual and Reference > Commands by Topic > Moving Around > Moving in Larger Units > SentencesFor sentences, Epsilon has the Alt-e and Alt-a keys, which move forward and backward by sentences, and the Alt-k key, which deletes forward to the end of the current sentence.
+A sentence ends with one of the characters period, !, or ?, followed by any number of the characters", ', ), ], followed by a

 The next section describes Epsilon's notion of a paragraph.You can set the sentence-end-double-space variable to change Epsilon's notion of a sentence.
-The commands in this section will require only one space at the end of a sentence, and paragraph filling commands will use one space as well.
-Note that Epsilon won't be able to distinguish abbreviations from the ends of sentences with this style.
+The commands in this section will require two spaces to mark the end of a sentence, and paragraph filling commands will use two spaces as well.
+This older style also permits Epsilon to distinguish abbreviations (followed by one space) from the ends of sentences (two spaces), which it can't do by default.
 Standard bindings:

 |